 The Indiana Legislature has recently voted to amend the state Constitution to prohibit same-sex marriage in Indiana.
 This matter will not be voted on by the public for some time, but in the interim, there are lawsuits moving forward regarding the same-sex marriage ban Indiana already has in place (by statute and caselaw).
 Recently, four (4) lawsuits have been filed in Federal Court regarding Indiana’s ban on same-sex marriage.
 Indiana Code 31-11-1-1 defines marriage as between a man ...

 A recent blog post explored a Court of Appeals case just recently handed down which allowed for a same sex partner to seek visitation of a child after the couple had split up.
-The topic of same sex couples, marriages, and parents have come to the forefront of many areas of domestic and family law, and is being reviewed and addressed by several ...
+The topic of same sex couples, marriages, and parents have come to the forefront of many areas of domestic and family law, and is being reviewed and addressed by several states and ...

 Society, and what comprises a family, has changed since the Leave it to Beaver days.
 Many more families are comprised by any mixture of parents, step parents, same sex couples, extended family members (aunts/uncles/grandparents), and even non married opposite sex couples cohabitating.
 The change in societal norms, and the construction of a family unit, has inherently caused the ...